ON BEING A JUNIOR WEB DEVELOPER

-But not too far unfortunately.
-The need of a server for my mobile app stopped my dream of having my baby in the app stores.
+But not too far, unfortunately.
+The need for a server for my mobile app stopped my dream of having my baby in the app stores.
 Searching the web, understanding what is a server for a mobile: I have hosting, I have servers, can they be used?

 Today, I haven't found the answer to properly launch my app and it's okay.
 Afterall, I am not in a hurry and I want to make things right.
 My main goal was to create the app and eventually launching them.
 So close to the next level but this can be done later.